JaronRichards/.bash/README.md

 ### Prerequisites

-This is maintained and built for the same version of Ubuntu that the Surex system is deployed on, currently 18.04
+This is maintained and built for Ubuntu 18.04

 ## Using This Resource